spoonk/RNN-Text-Generation/README.md

+| Note: unfortunately, Heroku has discontinued their free tier.
+This means that the backend of this project is no longer functioning :(

 # RNN-Text-Generation

 Welcome to the repository for my RNN-Text-Generation.
 I started development with a python backend, then later switched to an express backend.
 You can find the python version on the python-backend branch and the express version on the express-backend branch.
 The express-backend branch has the final code for the frontend and backend.
 To use ethe app [click this link](https://spoonk.github.io/RNN-Text-Generation/).